Rich Franklin

 Richard Jay Franklin II (born October 5, 1974) is an American businessman and retired mixed martial artist.
 He is best known for competing in the Ultimate Fighting Championship, where he is a member of the UFC Hall of Fame and a former UFC Middleweight Champion.
 Franklin has been the Vice President of Singaporean combat sports promotion ONE Championship since May 2014.

 Background

 Franklin was born to Richard Sr. and Vaila Franklin.
 The couple divorced when Franklin was five years old.
 He has one biological brother, Greg, and five half-siblings.

-Franklin graduated from William Henry Harrison High School.
+Franklin graduated from William Henry Harrison High School in Harrison, Ohio.
 He earned a bachelor's degree in mathematics and later earned a master's degree in education at the University of Cincinnati.
-He taught mathematics at the Oak Hills High School in Cincinnati, Ohio.
+He taught mathematics at the Oak Hills High School in Cincinnati, Ohio before turning professional in MMA.

 His nickname, "Ace," comes from his resemblance to the actor Jim Carrey, who played the character Ace Ventura.
 Joe Rogan once called Franklin "Angry Jim Carrey".

 Franklin is a born-again Christian and quotes Psalm 144:1 on his webpage and fighter gear.

 February 21, 2006 was officially named "Rich Franklin Day" in Cincinnati by the city's mayor.